 ARTICLE 8.
 INTERRUPTED GAME.
-If, under emergency circumstances, an interrupted regular-season or post-season game cannot be completed on the same day, such game will be rescheduled by the Commissioner and resumed at that point.
+If, under emergency circumstances, an interrupted regular season or post season game cannot be completed on the same day, such game will be rescheduled by the Commissioner and resumed at that point.

 ARTICLE 9.
 ALTERNATE DATES, SITES.
-In instances under these emergency procedures which require the Commissioner to reschedule a regular-season game, the Commissioner will make every effort to set the game for no later than two days after its originally scheduled date, and will attempt to schedule the game at its original site.
+In instances under these emergency procedures which require the Commissioner to reschedule a regular season game, the Commissioner will make every effort to set the game for no later than two days after its originally scheduled date, and will attempt to schedule the game at its original site.
 If unable to do so, the Commissioner will schedule it at the nearest available facility.
-If it is impossible to schedule the game within two days after its original date, the Commissioner will attempt to schedule it on the Tuesday of the next calendar week in which the two involved clubs play other clubs (or each other).
-Further, the Commissioner will keep in mind the potential for competitive inequities if one or both of the involved clubs has already been scheduled for a game following the Tuesday of that week (e.g., Thanksgiving).
+If it is impossible to schedule the game within two days after its original date, the Commissioner will be guided by the Emergencies and Unfair Acts provisions in the Policy Manual for Member Clubs: Game Operations.